-Las Vegas Strip Shooting: Is It a Terrorist Attack?
-Is ISIS Involved?
+Stephen Paddock Las Vegas Shooting: Is ISIS Involved?
+Is it Terrorism?

 There was also a terrorist attack in Marseille, France, on October 2.
 That attacker used a knife.

 The reports in Las Vegas centered around a country concert near or at the Mandalay Bay resort and casino on the Las Vegas strip.
 Las Vegas police confirmed on Twitter, “We’re investigating reports of an active shooter near/around Mandalay Bay Casino.
 Asking everyone to please avoid the area. #LVMPDnews.”
-Be aware that some of the videos and photos later in this story from the scene are disturbing and graphic.

-A few minutes later, police gave information on Twitter about a media staging area, but they have released no additional information as the situation grew increasingly chaotic on the Las Vegas strip.
+A few minutes later, police gave information on Twitter about a media staging area, but they had released no additional information as the situation grew increasingly chaotic on the Las Vegas strip.
 Scanner traffic was extremely grim, as the incident continued to expand, and police were dispatching “strike teams” to numerous other Strip hotels, for other unconfirmed shooting reports, including that medics were being shot at.

-Some of those shooting reports did not pan out (“negative, shots fired at Bellagio,” police said in one such report on the scanner); police also said on the scanner that one suspect was down in a hotel room at Mandalay Bay, indicating it was possible there was more than one shooter, but, in the chaos, this was not yet clear.
+Some of those shooting reports did not pan out (“negative, shots fired at Bellagio,” police said in one such report on the scanner).

-Police were referring to “casualty collection points” in live scanner traffic, and they were also discussing sending what they were calling “strike teams” into other hotels on the Las Vegas Strip.
-Scanner traffic indicated that a crowd of panicked people was clustered inside a Michael Jackson theater, and there were also reports of people running in crowds.

-Some videos of the scene were being posted to social media as news broke.
-There were not very many details confirmed about the incident early on October 2 as it was just breaking, but eyewitnesses described hearing multiple, rapid-fire gunshots, and some even said they believed there was more than one gunman based on the number of shots fired.

 Read more about the past ISIS threats here: